 Undergraduate students must earn a C (2.0) or better in all nursing courses required for their BSN program, whether taken at OCU or elsewhere.
 Nursing course grades of C- (1.75) or below are considered failing.
 This includes independent study nursing courses taken to meet a graduation requirement.
 A nursing student may repeat one failed nursing course to raise the grade.
 If the student earns a grade of C- (1.75) or below on the repeated required course or on the first attempt of any other required nursing course, the student will be dismissed from the nursing program.
-In Traditional

-Undergraduate nursing courses, students must earn at least 75% of the points possible in theory, at least 75% of the points possible in application, and a passing grade in clinical performance.
+In pre-licensure undergraduate nursing courses, students must earn at least 75% of the points possible in theory, at least 75% of the points possible in application, and a passing grade in clinical performance.
+There is no extra credit in NURS courses.